The award is:

-- Entries need to address the theme: My Tasmanian Landscape
+- Entries need to address the theme: Resilience

-Prize money of $1,000 will be awarded at the discretion of the judges as well as a membership to the TasWriters.
-No correspondence will be entered into regarding the judges’ final decisions.
+Prize money of $1,000 will be awarded at the discretion of the judges as well as a membership to TasWriters.
+The winning entry will be published in the 160th issue of Island released in mid September.

-The 2019 ETAWA will be presented at the Hobart Writers Festival in September.
+The 2020 ETAWA will be presented in September.

 Inaugural Emerging Tasmanian Aboriginal Writers Award 2017